 I have a stack of old PS2 games under my bed.
 Like some other people, ‘under the bed’ serves as a convenient place to store all of the stuff you don’t want to see anymore.

-If you are like me at all, you don’t like to see your stuff accumulate in your room, gathering dust and taking up space.
+If you are like me at all, you don’t like to see your old video games accumulate in your room, gathering dust and taking up space.
 But what do you do?
 You have all these games you aren’t playing anymore, and nowhere to offload them or get rid of them without throwing them away.

 Good news, gamers.
 There are quite a few options you can choose from to get rid of that gaming clutter.